Fair and Efficient Investment in Public Transportation: Results

-In this section, we present our results for the \gbp.
-We begin by considering two natural greedy algorithms and show that they do not provide any approximation guarantee.
+In this section, we present our results.
+We begin by considering two natural greedy algorithms and show that they do not provide any approximation guarantees.
 Towards algorithmic feasibility, we then introduce a modified version of Dijkstra's algorithm that yields optimal solutions to \GraphStar{} for a single agent.
-This approach generalizes to scenarios involving two agents by multiple executions of the algorithm.
-For $k\in \mathbb N$, we define $k$-\GraphStar{} as the subproblem where the number of agents in the underlying \Graph{} is exactly $k$.
-We will conclude the section with \np-hardness and inapproximability results for a variable number of agents.
+Subsequently, we analyze in depth instances with a fixed number of agents.
+We conclude the section with \np-hardness and inapproximability results for a variable number of agents.